-Nonetheless, while I'm not unsympathetic to any argument that Santander may raise in relation to the wisdom of Mr B's actions, nonetheless the regulations in place required Santander to take reasonable steps to ascertain Mr B's ability to make monthly payments of approaching £750 a month over four years.
+Santander may question why Mr M sought to the purchase the vehicle he did given what the information he's provided showed.
+While I'm not unsympathetic to any argument that Santander may raise in relation to the wisdom of Mr M's actions, I have to keep in mind that the regulations in place required Santander to take reasonable steps to ascertain Mr M's ability to make monthly payments of approaching £500 a month over four years.

-Given what I've been provided with indicates Mr B never had the funds to do so and this was mainly because of what he earnt, I'm satisfied that Mr B simply wasn't in a position to make the monthly payments to this agreement, let alone other reasonable associated running costs for the vehicle such as petrol, tax and insurance.
-In these circumstances, I'm satisfied that Mr B simply wasn't in a position to make the monthly payments to this agreement, without borrowing further or it having a significant adverse impact on his financial position.
+Given what I've been provided with indicates Mr M never had the funds to do so, I'm satisfied that Mr M simply wasn't in a position to make the monthly payments to this agreement, let alone other reasonable associated running costs for the vehicle such as petrol, tax and insurance.
+In these circumstances, I'm satisfied that Mr M simply wasn't in a position to make the monthly payments to this agreement, without borrowing further or it having a significant adverse impact on his financial position.

-So having carefully considered everything, I'm satisfied that reasonable and proportionate checks would have alerted Santander to the fact that Mr B wasn't in a position to sustainably make the payments to this agreement.
-It therefore follows that Santander shouldn't have lent to him and that it ought to put things right.
+So having carefully considered everything, I find that reasonable and proportionate checks would have alerted Santander to the fact that Mr M wasn't in a position to sustainably make the payments to this agreement.
+Therefore, I'm satisfied that Santander shouldn't have lent to him and that it ought to now put things right.